TileDB-Inc/MariaDB-Runbook/README.md

 *Define pod disruption budgets.
 *Object store for backup (Google Cloud Storage,Amazon S3) The `mariadb-operator` provides cloud native support for provisioning and operating multi-master MariaDB clusters using Galera.
 This setup enables the ability to perform both read and write operations on all nodes, enhancing availability and allowing scalability across multiple nodes.
 All nodes support reads and writes.
 We have a designated primary where the writes are performed.
+### A Word on High Availability
+There are many ways to deploy an HA environment the Galera configuration is one of many ways.
+Another topology is a Single master HA via [SemiSync Replication](xhttps://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/mariadb_replication.yaml): The primary node allows both reads and writes, while secondary nodes only allow reads.
+We will not be covering that toplology in this runbook, but it is an approach you can take should you desire.

 ## Deploying the MariaDB Instance for TileDB